lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Attempts: this counter counts the requests for a missing SCHC ACK.
 MAX_ACK_REQUESTS is the threshold at which the SCHC Fragment sender stops sending repeated requests.

+### Integrity Checking {#IntegrityChecking}

 The reassembled SCHC Packet is checked for integrity at the receive end.
 One way of doing integrity checking is by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.
 Some LPWAN technologies under SCHC may provide other means of ensuring that all fragments composing a SCHC Packet were correctly received and reassembled.
 The Profile MUST define how integrity checking is done.

+If a Profile specify that MIC is used, the SCHC F/R mode specifies on what fields of the SCHC Fragments the MIC is computed.

+If the MIC is present, the sender MUST compute it over the complete SCHC Packet and the potential padding bits of the last SCHC Fragment.

+Sending a MIC is one way of allowing the receiver to do integrity checking on the reassembled SCHC Packet.
+The MIC supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

+The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation
+of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the MIC.
+Nevertheless, other MIC lengths or other algorithms MAY be required by the Profile.

+Note that the concatenation of the complete SCHC Packet and the potential padding bits of the last SCHC Fragment does not generally constitute an integer number of bytes.
+For implementers to be able to use byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and that the MIC be computed on that byte array.

 ### Header Fields {#HeaderFields}